notduncansmith/jumpy/README.md

 `j -a --as foo` - as above, but aliased to `foo` rather than the directory name

+`j -s --as foo` - adds the given server to the alias list under the given alias

 `j -r` - removes the current directory from your alias list

 `j -r foo` - removes the `foo` alias